 Captain Philippa Georgiou's death at the Battle of the Binary Stars shocked in-universe characters and real-world fans alike.
 Fortunately, Michelle Yeoh returned to the Star Trek: Discovery fold and portrayed the Mirror Universe's Emperor Georgiou in the first season's final quarter, and returned to further aid the Discovery crew in Season Two.

 While the U.S.S.
-Shenzhou's commanding officer perished much sooner than anyone expected, the prime reality's Georgiou still had time to demonstrate her distinctive leadership style and courage during her brief tenure on the series.
-In what ways might you be like Captain Philippa Georgiou?
+Shenzhou's commanding officer perished much sooner than anyone expected, the Prime Universe's Georgiou still had time to demonstrate her distinctive leadership style and courage during her brief tenure on the series.

 During a mission to reopen a well and prevent the Crepusculans from enduring extinction, Georgiou and her first officer Michael Burnham encountered a storm that prevented the Shenzhou from either establishing communication or transporting the away team back to the ship.
 A confident Georgiou continued to blaze a trail, insisting that Burnham follow along and discuss the potential for her own captaincy.
 Burnham appeared skeptical, but her captain's calm demeanor helped put her at ease.